taniqng/lifeasy/README.md

 # front-end
+Introduction:

-1, An Ember application example for beginners.
+* 1, An Ember application example for beginners.
-2, Front-end of Online-Store  base on EmberJs
+* 2, Front-end of Online-Store  base on EmberJs
-3, Open & free for U.
+* 3, Open & free for U.

 Author: